 Never seen the projections before?
 Here’s a tiny glimpse of what to expect –

 To get the full effect you really need to stand on the promenade and watch them in the dark night air.
 Soak up the atmosphere, the soundtrack, the lights, the people milling around you.
 It’s quite special – wrap up warm and experience it for yourself this autumn.
 Meanwhile, here are the shows…

 This stunning laser-mapped show, transforms The Blackpool Tower with five high-powered lasers.

 It’s a journey through light and sound – a depiction of abstract visions from our dreams.
 This project has brought together a group of artistic-minded people to construct a laser show unlike anything Blackpool’s ever seen before.
 Enjoy original musical scores and tailored laser programming for a unique experience.

 The mesmerising projection has been created by Blackpool-born international designer Jack Irving.
 He’s best known for creating wildly theatrical outfits for Lady Gaga.
 Local producer, George Cornes, has also composed a musical accompaniment to support the impressive laser show.

 Down the Rabbit Hole

 This show brings the Blackpool Tower to life as it shows you an astronaut exploring new fantasy worlds.
-You can see a clip of it in the video below.
+Head off into worlds without gravity: beautiful, fantastic and full of uncertainty.